sugar-framework/sugar-framework.github.io/_posts/2016-02-26-docs-tips-and-tricks.md

 Just a few assorted tricks of the trade for doing "real-world" work with Sugar.
 The examples provided assume you've created a Sugar project called `YourProject` by following the Getting Started guide.

+If you'd like to contribute something you've stumbled upon, feel free to [send in a pull request](https://github.com/sugar-framework/sugar-framework.github.io) with your additions; we're happy to include all sort of community tips/tricks.

 ## Uploads

 The best way to go about this is to use `Plug.Parsers` and `Plug.Upload`.
 In your router (`lib/your_project/router.ex`):